 Alexandre Bande, Lycée Janson-de-Sailly (Paris): Web documentary on the two Auschwitz albums

-Cyrille Chopin, Georges Dumézil High School (Vernon): From the testimony to the radio show, teaching the Shoah in Première class by introducing students to historical practice
+Cyrille Chopin, Georges Dumézil High School (Vernon): From testimony to radio show, teaching the Shoah in first grade by introducing students to historical practice

-Christine Guimonnet, Lycée Paul Claudel (Laon): The Polish Jewish ghettos and resistance to annihilation: digital restitution
+Christine Guimonnet, Lycée Paul Claudel (Laon): Polish Jewish ghettos and resistance to annihilation: digital restitution

-Éric Laurent, Lycée Galilée (Guérande): The Shoah: "executors, victims, witnesses" in Loire-Atlantique during the Second World War, creation of an interactive site
+Éric Laurent, Lycée Galilée (Guérande): The Shoah: "executors, victims, witnesses" in Loire Atlantique during the Second World War, creation of an interactive website

 Conclusion